MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/license-options-based-on-your-plan/office-365-enterprise-e1-e3-e4.md

 In alcune situazioni, non puoi vedere la possibilità di acquistare componenti aggiuntivi di Skype for Business in interfaccia di amministrazione di Microsoft 365.

-- **Microsoft 365 Business Standard è stato acquistato tramite GoDaddy.** In questo caso, non sarà possibile acquistare componenti aggiuntivi Skype for Business (non disponibili presso GoDaddy). È necessario passare al piano E3 (che GoDaddy non vende) per poterli acquistare.
+- **Hai acquistato Microsoft 365 Business Standard tramite GoDaddy**.
+In questo caso, non sarà possibile acquistare componenti aggiuntivi Skype for Business (non disponibili presso GoDaddy).
+Devi passare al piano E3 (che GoDaddy non vende) e quindi puoi acquistarlo.
 [Contattare il supporto per i prodotti aziendali - Guida per gli amministratori](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).

 - **You have a monthly commitment instead of an annual commitment**.
 In some cases, customers who have a monthly commitment can't buy the add-ons (this is different from the payment method, which can be monthly).
 This is a known issue that we are fixing.
 [Contact support for business products - Admin Help](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).